Facebook, Twitter blocked by Russia as Ukrainians continue to flee in face of war

 "These plants are now in a situation that few people ever seriously contemplated when they were originally built," said Edwin Lyman of the Union of Concerned Scientists in Washington.
 "No nuclear plant has been designed to withstand a potential threat of a full-scale military attack."

-Dr. Alex Rosen of International Physicians for the Prevention of Nuclear War said the incident was probably the result of military units overestimating the precision of their weapons, given that the prevailing winds would have carried any radioactive fallout straight toward Russia.
+Dr Alex Rosen, of International Physicians for the Prevention of Nuclear War, said the incident was probably the result of military units overestimating the precision of their weapons, given that the prevailing winds would have carried any radioactive fallout straight toward Russia.

 "Russia cannot have any interest in contaminating its own territory," he said.
 He said the danger comes not just from the reactors but from the risk of enemy fire hitting storage facilities that hold spent fuel rods.